PushpaDendage/angular-training/README.md

 ### Directives
 - What are directives and there types?

+### Angular Material
+- Using Angular Material
+- Forms, Cards and Tables in Agular Material
+- Form Validation and Submission

 > ### 🥳 Do follow me on [Twitter](https://twitter.com/_adarshthakur) and also read my [blogs](https://adarsh-thakur.hashnode.dev/).